 Of course, selling a car privately can be a daunting task.
 You will want to use tools like CarGurus’ Instant Market Value calculator to find a fair price for your vehicle before determining whether it’s even worth it to sell your car yourself.
 Understanding how much your car is worth in a private sale is critical to effective negotiating, but how can you help ensure that you’re positioned to make the most possible money from the sale?

-Document Your Car’s Maintenance
+Find Paperwork and Document Your Car’s Maintenance

 Head over to the Safety Issues & Recalls page on the website of the National Highway Traffic Safety Administration (NHTSA) to see if there are any open recalls on your vehicle, and if any are, either take your car in to have the fix applied or, if that's not possible, collect documentation regarding the proposed fix.
 Eliminating potential headaches like these will make your car that much more attractive to potential buyers.